FirebirdTA01/PS3_FanController/README.md

 ## Building
 ### Software
 This is straight forward enough, just open the .ino project in the arduino editor and select the correct board type and COM port.
+### Code Edits
-There are currently two linear maps defined for the fan speed targets.
+  - There are currently two linear maps defined for the fan speed targets.
 They can be choosen at compile time with the AGRESSIVE #define.
-Un-commenting this #define will use a much more aggressive
-'curve' (still just a linear map) by ramping up the fan speed earlier and targeting a lower temperature.
+Un-commenting this #define will use a much more aggressive 'curve' (still just a linear map) by ramping up the fan speed earlier and targeting a lower temperature.
 This is highly recommended if this mod is being installed in a system that has been previously repaired with a reflow or had any past YLOD type failure.
+  - Inside of temperature.h exist #defines for the balance resistors used in the temperature monitoring circuit.
+These should be set to equal the real world values of your specific 10k resistors.
+This will give a more accurate temperature calculation if done.
+Otherwise, just set them each to 10000.
 ### Hardware
 Coming soon / this is slightly more complicated.
 I'm now planning on uploading a board design file and a parts list, but as this project was originally made nearly
 12 years earlier than this writing I need to track down the correct (or compatible) model of thermistors used as well as actually draw the PCB in